-5.1 The Birmingham Development Plan identifies a need for significant new housing in Birmingham, and the provision of new housing in Perry Barr will contribute to this.
-It is not considered that the delivery of new housing here will have a negative impact on any particular group, and in fact there are a number of measures which will have benefits for particular groups.
-All schemes will be subject to planning consent which will enable issues to be considered.

-- 5.2 The first phase of housing, which will provide the residential element of the Athletes' Village, is largely apartment led (there are 58 houses on the site).
+- 5.1 The Birmingham Development Plan identifies a need for significant new housing in Birmingham, and the provision of new housing in Perry Barr will contribute to this.
+It is not considered that the delivery of new housing here will have a negative impact on any particular group, and in fact there are a number of measures which will have benefits for particular groups, for example older people (through the provision of Extra Care housing), families awaiting housing on the Council's waiting list, and all communities living in the area in terms of improved environment.
+All schemes will be subject to planning consent which will enable issues to be considered. - 5.2 The first phase of housing, which will provide the residential element of the Athletes' Village, is being constructed on the former Birmingham City University (BCU) teaching campus, which has been vacant or partly vacant for around 12 months since BCU relocated to the City Centre.
+The derelict site has attracted anti-social behaviour.
+The redevelopment of the site has been largely welcomed by local residents and will provide immediate and lasting improvements to the local environment. - 5.3 The site is largely apartment led (there are 58 houses on the site).
 This density is appropriate in policy terms for this location, and is also necessary to deliver the Games-time requirements.
 It will be balanced by a second phase which will be focused on the provision of family housing.
-Both elements will help meet local and city-wide need. - 5.3 The phase 1 scheme includes an 'Extra-Care Village' for older adults with differing care needs.
+Both elements will help meet local and city-wide need. - 5.4 The phase 1 scheme includes an 'Extra-Care Village' for older adults with differing care needs.
 All properties across the site will be built to lifetime homes standards which will mean they are accessible for people of all ages and with mobility difficulties.
 It also improves access to open space for all people in the area. - The development provides for a range of tenures, which will enable accommodation to be available to a range of people.
-This will include houses which will be let by the Council (through its choice-based lettings approach), shared ownership, private rented accommodation, and units for outright sale. - 5.5 The Athletes' Village requires land acquisitions, the mitigations in respect of which are outlined below.
+This will include houses which will be let by the Council (through its choice-based lettings approach), shared ownership, private rented accommodation, and units for outright sale. - 5.6 The Athletes' Village requires land acquisitions, the mitigations in respect of which are outlined below.